SiliconLabsSoftware/devs-arduino-ble-motor-control/README.md

 * USB cable for programming and serial monitor

 ## Hardware Setup
-A dedicated interface board set-up connecting the Motor - Power Stage - Nano Matter.
+A dedicated interface board setup connecting the Motor - Power Stage - Nano Matter.
 Jump wires can be used as well to connect the boards.

 ![hw_setup](resources/hw_setup.png)